 What will the future hold?

 These technologies may be impressive, but UK bricklayers and construction workers shouldn’t expect to lose work because of robots any time soon.
 There are still huge issues around the regulation of drones, not to mention how 3D printed buildings work with building regulations designed for conventional construction.

 Site conditions will continue to be a problem.
 Of course, you can program robots to make adjustments based on whether or not the ground is wet and so on, but they’ll still struggle with extreme conditions or just lots of mud!
 Robots work best in standardised, predictable conditions - which most building sites can’t attain.

 Finally, building projects are often ‘bespoke’, with many different materials used during their construction.
 If we used 3D printers and robots to build these bespoke projects, would we need a different robot to manage and use each material?
 That doesn’t seem terribly efficient.

 We recommend that construction companies keep an open mind when it comes to robotics, but not to jump the gun - the technology is advancing so rapidly that early adopters could end up with inferior technology instead of the competitive advantage they’d envisioned.

 Established technologies like construction management software are far more likely to give you a return on investment!
-If you’re looking to upgrade your accounting software, check out our seven step guide to switching.
+If you’re looking to upgrade your accounting software, you can reach out and book your free demonstration here today.